 Whatever reason you give for taking an emergency leave, you need to make sure it is not for something minor or something that may be avoided without taking a leave, and

-Illness or injury makes for one of the best reasons for taking time off from work or taking an emergency leave.
+Illness or physical damage makes for one of the best reasons for taking time off from work or taking an emergency leave.

 In some cases, it might actually be the real reason and not be an excuse at all.

-When you are feeling sick or are injured in some way, you can call your employer and let them know that you won’t be able to come in and that should be the end of it.
+When you are feeling sick or are physical damaged in some way, you can call your employer and let them know that you won’t be able to come in and that should be the end of it.